Notice of Meeting – MARCH 28TH, 2025

 Upcoming Board Meetings:

-Regular board meetings are held on the first Tuesday of each month.
+Regular board meetings are held on the second Tuesday of each month.

 State Board of Elections Homepage